Workers’ Compensation Claim Fraud

 - Presenting false identity information for employment or workers’ compensation claim;

-- Presenting fraudulent certificate charged as uttering forgery instruments;
+- Presenting a fraudulent certificate charged as uttering forgery instruments;

 - Using false proof of compliance with Florida’s insurance requirements under Florida Statute Section 440 (a third degree felony);